 From mental health coverage to bison protection: New Colorado laws that take effect Jan.
 1

 A new year means new laws in Colorado, covering everything from health insurance and gun shows to “junk fees” and protections for wild bison.
-Here’s a list of laws passed during the 2025 legislative session that will go into effect on Jan.
-1.
+Here’s a list of laws passed during the 2025 legislative session that will go into effect when the calendar flips on Wednesday.

 House Bill 1002: Medical necessity determination insurance coverage